shubham0d/shubham0d/README.md

 ### Hi there 👋
 You can follow my work at [nixhacker.com](https://nixhacker.com).

-- 🔭 Working on Windows Memory Dumping tool
+- 🔭 Working on a product for firmware based rootkits detection on linux
 - 📫 You can reach me: shubham0d@protonmail.com

 <a href="https://github.com/shubham0d">